microsoft/powerbi-powershell/src/Modules/Data/Commands.Data/help/Set-PowerBITable.md

 ## PARAMETERS

 ### -Dataset
 A dataset where tables stored.
-You can pass it via pipe.

 ```yaml
 Type: Dataset